How OkSolar Solutions Make

 directly with a clean, non-polluting, renewable power source.
 Solar

-borrow our kids future, which is probably the best possible reason to
+our kids future, which is probably the best possible reason to invest in

 Environmental:

-calls for ever greater efforts to resolve and prevent ecological
+ever greater efforts to resolve and prevent ecological problems.
+We

-problems.
-We can coexist in harmony with our planet and the Universe
+can coexist in harmony with our planet and the Universe that surrounds

 |